danchoi/soywiki/README.markdown

 revision history of a wiki page and to see a "git-blame" view of who wrote each line when.

 Will there ever be a web browser interface to SoyWiki?
 Maybe.
-But the main focus on SoyWiki is not on publishing a pretty website.
+(If you're a software developer feel free to contribute.)
+But the main focus on SoyWiki is not publishing a public-facing website.
 The main focus is to help you organize knowledge and evolve it with minimal annoyance and distraction.
 (Still, if you want to publish any of the content in a SoyWiki wiki, it's easy to write a program that will bundle up all the relevant wiki pages together and convert them into a public-facing wiki website.)

 There are many syntaxes for linking wiki pages together.
 Why does SoyWiki opt for CamelCase (a.k.a. the WikiCase link pattern)?
 Besides